Akira (manga): Volume 1: Tetsuo

 On December 6, 1982, (Note: Changed to 1992 in some English editions.) an apparent nuclear explosion destroys Tokyo and starts World War III.
 By 2019, (Note: Changed to 2030 in some English editions.) a new city called Neo-Tokyo has been built on artificial islands in Tokyo Bay.
 Although Neo-Tokyo is set to host the XXXII Olympic Games, the city is gripped by anti-government terrorism and gang violence.
-While exploring the ruins of old Tokyo, Tetsuo Shima, a member of the bōsōzoku gang led by Shōtarō Kaneda, is accidentally injured when his bike crashes after Takashi — a child Esper with wizened features — blocks his path.
+While exploring the ruins of old Tokyo, Tetsuo Shima, a member of the bōsōzoku gang led by his friend Shotaro Kaneda, is injured when he accidentally crashes his bike into Takashi, child Esper with elderly features who blocked the road.
 This incident awakens psychic powers in Tetsuo, attracting the attention of a secret government project directed by JSDF Colonel Shikishima.
-These increasing powers unhinge Tetsuo's mind, exacerbating his inferiority complex about Kaneda and leading him to assume leadership of the rival Clown Gang through violence.
+These increasing powers unhinge Tetsuo's mind, exacerbating his inferiority complex and leading him to assume leadership of the rival Clown Gang through violence.

-Meanwhile, Kaneda becomes involved with Kei, a member of a terrorist organization that stages anti-government attacks.
-Led by Ryusaku and opposition Diet leader Nezu, the terrorists get wind of the Colonel's project and a mysterious figure connected with it known as "Akira."
+Meanwhile, Kaneda becomes involved with Kei, a member of a resistance organization that stages anti-government terrorist attacks.
+Led by Ryusaku and opposition Diet leader Nezu, the members get wind of the Colonel's project and a mysterious figure connected with it known as "Akira."
 They hope to use this leaked information and try to restrict Kaneda's movements because of his involvement with their activities.
-However, when Tetsuo and the Clowns begin a violent citywide turf war, Kaneda instigates a counter-attack that unites all of Neo-Tokyo's biker gangs against Tetsuo.
+However, when Tetsuo and the Clowns begin a violent citywide turf war, Kaneda instigates a counter-attack that unites all of Neo-Tokyo's biker gangs against Tetsuo and the Clowns.
 While the Clown Gang is easily defeated, Tetsuo's psionic powers make him virtually invincible.
 Tetsuo kills Yamagata, Kaneda's second-in-command, and astonishingly survives after being shot by Kaneda.
 The Colonel arrives with the powerful drugs needed to suppress Tetsuo's violent headaches, extending Tetsuo an offer to join the project.